FREQUENTLY ASKED QUESTIONS ABOUT Kennebunk Soccer Club:

 Columbus Weekend Tournament fees

-Equipment (Field paint, game / practice balls, nets, etc.)
+Equipment (Field paint, game / practice balls, goals, benches, nets, etc.)

 Your fundraising efforts and donations are crucial to helping us stay in the black and keep our registration fees as reasonable as we can.